 A few last golden nuggets of advice I would also add are:

 Never say anything behind someone’s back you would not be ready to say to their face, but when it needs saying, absolutely say it.

 Always be sure of your facts, and if you’re not, say so, preferably in advance.

 When you interview somebody or provide an appraisal, whether they are successful or not, be clear in providing constructive feedback and recognise their life is literally in your hands.

 A huge thank you to Shelley, for opening up about her own journey to where she is now.
 If you, or someone you know, is an Inspiring Business Woman in Compliance, and has a great story to tell, then I’d love to hear from you!
-Contact me at email@example.com.Posted about 2 years ago
+Contact me at firstname.lastname@example.org.Posted over 2 years ago